 Normally, Mike is shy.
 He is quite good at shaking the hand of a customer, easily discussing business, weather, and sports scores.
 It’s a different challenge altogether to make small talk with people he barely knows.
 While Michelle is fun on every occasion, he is more reserved.

-Already he is apprehensive with the meeting two days away!
+Already he is apprehensive about the meeting two days away.
 I should say yes, he thinks.
 Besides, she has no one else to ask.

 Michelle thanks him profusely.
 Mike feels pleased.
 I’m doing the right thing, he reassures himself.

 He calls his wife, Gloria.
 The phone rings for some time.
 She’s slowing down.
 He pictures her easing out of bed and across the room.